 Take the historical testimony of Anita Hill, an African-American law professor who accused US Supreme Court nominee, Clarence Thomas of sexual harassment in 1991, as an example.
 Hill had to testify in front of an all-white, all-male Senate Judiciary Committee, who demeaned and dismissed her allegations, challenged her credibility, and questioned her mental stability as the entire nation watched it on television.
 One member of the Committee expressed his suspicion that she had borrowed the idea of allegation from the horror novel “The Exorcist.”In the end, the Senate voted to confirm Clarence Thomas as an associate justice of the Supreme Court by a 52–48 vote.
 Joe Biden, the Senate committee chairmen said Thomas “be given the benefit of the doubt”.

 Anita Hill’s testimony and her subsequent humiliation by the committee was an iconic example of how women are silenced by the institution.
 Women remain silent not because they are weaker, but because they are scared about the ramifications.
-This is why these celebrity actors, directors, politicians, sportspeople, doctors, and scientists were so confident for years that they would never be caught.
+This is why these celebrity actors, directors, politicians, sportspeople, doctors, and scientists were so confident for years about their impunity.

 The abuse of power and systemic privilege was also evident when Ambra Gutierrez, an Italian model, reported sexual assault against Harvey Weinstein in 2015.
 Despite recorded evidence of Weinstein confessing sexual misconduct, the New York district attorney decided not to press charges against Weinstein due to ‘lack of evidence’.
 The media shifted its focus on Amber’s controversial past.
 She received immense negative press, stopped getting modeling offers, and eventually had to sign an NDA with Weinstein.
 But, just after a couple of years several women came out in public and accused Weinstein of rape and abuse.
 MeToo movement was born causing Weinstein to be prosecuted and convicted.